tensorcircuit/tensorcircuit-ng/README.md

 TensorCircuit-NG is a high performance quantum software framework, supporting for automatic differentiation, just-in-time compiling, hardware acceleration, and vectorized parallelism, providing unified infrastructures and interfaces for quantum programming.

-TensorCircuit is built on top of modern machine learning frameworks: Jax, TensorFlow, and PyTorch.
+TensorCircuit-NG is built on top of modern machine learning frameworks: Jax, TensorFlow, and PyTorch.
 It is specifically suitable for highly efficient simulations of quantum-classical hybrid paradigm and variational quantum algorithms in ideal, noisy and approximate cases.
 It also supports quantum hardware access and provides CPU/GPU/QPU hybrid deployment solutions since v0.9.

 ## Getting Started